doga/lume_cross_language_content/README.md

 A [Lume](https://lume.land) post-processor add-on for developing multi-language websites.
 Lume is a static-site generator for the [Deno](https://deno.land) JavaScript/TypeScript runtime.

-Use lume_cross_language_content for sharing [data](https://lume.land/docs/creating-pages/shared-data/#the-_data-directories) between different language versions of your website.
+Use lume_cross_language_content for sharing between different language versions of your website.

+Lume already has a mechanism for [sharing data between pages](https://lume.land/docs/creating-pages/shared-data), but this built-in mechanism is only available for some Lume page formats such as Nunjucks but not for other formats such as YAML or Markdown.

+YAML is a page format that is particularly suitable for multi-language sites, as the page can contain language-specific content while leaving it to the [layouts](https://lume.land/docs/creating-pages/layouts/) the task of generating the HTML markup that remains the same across languages.

+But the downside of YAML is that you can't embed shared data into into these pages. lume_cross_language_content fixes that by enabling the embedding of shared data in all types of pages, not only some.

-For example, a product page on an e-commerce can show the same price across languages while storing the price information in one single file in a Lume project.
+For example, with lume_cross_language_content a YAML product page can show the same price across languages while storing the price information in one single file in a Lume project.

 ## Usage